jaikanthh/AIML/README.md

 ## Description

 This repository is dedicated to my Project's in Artificial Intelligence and Machine Learning.
-It includes projects and implementations of algorithms related to AI and ML.
+It includes projects related to AI and ML.

 ### Student Information